Hepatitis A is a liver infection caused by a virus that's spread in the poo of an infected person.

 - close contact with someone who has hepatitis A

-- less commonly, having sex with someone who has the infection (this is particularly a risk for men who have sex with men) or injecting drugs using contaminated equipment
+- less commonly, having sex with someone with hepatitis A (this is particularly a risk for men who have sex with men) or injecting drugs using contaminated equipment

-Someone with hepatitis A is most infectious from around two weeks before their symptoms appear until about a week after the symptoms first develop.
+Someone with hepatitis A is most infectious from around 2 weeks before symptoms appear until about a week after symptoms first develop.

 Vaccination against hepatitis A

-Vaccination against hepatitis A isn't routinely offered in the UK because the risk of infection is low for most people.
+Vaccination against hepatitis A is not routinely offered in the UK because the risk of infection is low for most people.

 It's only recommended for people at an increased risk, including: